iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 that we must have whole connected ranges of $x$ for which it will choose the same $z$.

 <figure class="diagram-container">
-  <caption>You can hove the graph below to highlight each of its convex components.</caption>
+  <caption>You can hover the graph below to highlight each of its convex components.</caption>
   <svg id="figure-ovf-cip" class="diagram" viewBox="-400 -200 800 400" width="100%" height="100%">
   </svg>
 </figure>